mouhammad-moustafa/RepData_PeerAssessment1/PA1_template.md

 ```

-the mean of total number of steps taken per day is 1.0766189 &times; 10<sup>4</sup>
+The mean of total number of steps taken per day is 1.0766189\times 10^{4}

-the median of total number of steps taken per day is 10765
+The median of total number of steps taken per day is 10765

 ## What is the average daily activity pattern?